core-wg/oscore/draft-ietf-core-object-security.md

 * Recipient IV.
 Byte string containing the IV to verify messages received.
 Derived from Common Context and Recipient ID.
 Length is determined by the AEAD Algorithm.
 Its value is immutable once the security context is established.

 * Replay Window (Server only).
 The replay window to verify requests received.

-* Recipient Sequence Number (Client only, in case of Observe).
-Non-negative integer used to detect replay of received Observe notifications.
-One Recipient Sequence Number for each active Observe registration.

 When it is understood which context is referred to (Sender Context or Recipient Context), the term "Context IV" is used to denote the IV currently used with this context.